Using talent mapping to break into international markets

 Step 3: Research & competitor benchmarking

-Then things started to take more shape.
-Within a week, we had identified and profiled every single technical design engineer who was working with 75km of their office.
+Then, things started to take shape.
+Within a week, we had identified and profiled every technical design engineer working within 75km of their office.

 • Their current professional situation